Employment

 China In cases where the termination by an employer is found to be illegal, the employee is entitled to reinstatement or, if impossible, to double statutory severance pay.

 Czech Republic If the employment law relationship has been invalidly terminated, the employee may notify the employer in writing that he insists on being further employed.
-The employment relationship shall continue to exist, and the employer shall be obliged to provide the employee with compensation for wages.
+The employment relationship shall continue to exist, and the employer shall be obliged to provide the employee with compensation for wages (provided that the employee succeeds in the litigation).
 The employee shall be entitled to compensation in the amount of the average earning from the date of notification to the employer until the time when the employer allows the employee to continue his work or when the employment relationship validly ends.

 Invalidity of termination of an employment relationship may be claimed by both, the employer and the employee, at the courts no later than within two months of the date when the employment relationship was to end through such termination.

-In order to avoid problems occurring especially in connection with delivery of a notice given by the employer an amendment to the Czech Labour Code was adopted with the effectiveness as of 1 July 2020.
-According to this new regulation the employer is entitled to deliver the notice to the employee also through a postal service provider without the need to prove the unsuccessful delivery in person at the workplace or wherever the employee is found as this was required before the adoption of a new regulation.
+In order to avoid problems occurring especially in connection with delivery of a notice given by the employer an amendment to the Czech Labour Code was adopted with the effectiveness as of 1 October 2023.
+The delivery of documents has been simplified.

 England & Wales Approximately £85,000 plus up to approximately £15,000 depending on age and years of service.